parkerdixon/squash-vision/README.md

 ### Squash Vision

-Check out my [blog](https://parkerdixon.github.io/Squash-Vision/) on this project for more details
+Check out my [blog](https://parkerdixon.github.io/Squash-Vision/) on this project for more details!